Nicola Roberts: Anti-bullying

 "The internet has really highlighted this issue.
 It shows us how easy it is for people to pass judgement on others and it also shows us that people now have a place for expression.
 Whether it be twitter or blog posts it gives people a place to offload.
 Whenever I have bought somebody's record I always flick through and search for the ones that I really relate to at that time, they become my favourites, I play that song to death and then the rest of the album gets its chance.
 Music is there to milk an emotion I think.
 Whether it be a party track when you want to feel sky high or an emotional song when you need something to draw out how you feel inside.
 That's my sticks+stones and it's so comforting to know that it's yours too.
 I'm going to try my best to speak to Michael Gove the educational secretary about how we can work out a better support system in schools for people finding themselves in unbearable situations every time they walk through the school gate… I'll keep you posted on that.
 Wish me luck!

 — —Roberts discussing Cinderella's Eyes track "Sticks + Stones" and her advocacy for anti-bullying which stemmed from writing the track.

 After winning Popstars: The Rivals, becoming one fifth of Girls Aloud, Roberts soon found herself subject to bullying.
-She was branded "the ugly one" of the group, and would often "cry herself to sleep" finding herself to be a victim of "faceless" bullying fuelled by celebrities such as Chris Moyles and Lily Allen.
-Soon after the comments had an effect on her mental stability after suffering from an "identity crisis" the taunts brought her close to a breakdown leaving her feeling "miserable and confused" and finding comfort in alcohol.
-Prior to her fame Roberts never found flaws with her red hair calling it a "prized possession" but after critics picked on her image she saw it as a flaw with Roberts explaining "I hated it and I hated people judging me.
+She was branded "the ugly one" of the group, and would often "cry herself to sleep", finding herself to be a victim of "faceless" bullying fuelled by celebrities such as Chris Moyles and Lily Allen.
+Soon after, the comments had an effect on her mental stability; after suffering from an "identity crisis", the taunts brought her close to a breakdown, leaving her feeling "miserable and confused" and finding comfort in alcohol.
+Prior to her fame, Roberts never found flaws with her red hair, calling it a "prized possession" but after critics picked on her image she saw it as a flaw, with Roberts explaining: "I hated it and I hated people judging me.
 I'd put on the telly and there'd be someone saying something cruel, or I'd open up a magazine and read it.
 Normal people don't have people telling them day to day they're ugly or miserable. [...]
 I'd think, "stop being so vain, you've got this amazing job" but it wasn't enough.
 It didn't stop me feeling bad".
-"People feel they can say nasty things and have anonymity behind the net – as they did with all the nasty comments about me – without fear of recrimination", Roberts said, and five years after the bullying she found herself in a "better place", with critics commenting on her image positively with writers such as Clemmie Moodie from British newspaper Daily Mirror saying "the 25-year-old radiates confidence and, with a string of fashion successes has blossomed."
+"People feel they can say nasty things and have anonymity behind the net – as they did with all the nasty comments about me – without fear of recrimination", Roberts said.
+Five years after the bullying she found herself in a "better place", and critics commented on her image positively, with writers such as Clemmie Moodie from British newspaper Daily Mirror saying "the 25-year-old radiates confidence and, with a string of fashion successes has blossomed."